 Where to stay: The Graham & Co.
 Hotel or Scribner’s Catskills Lodge

 Other activities: Take advantage of the surrounding trails for hiking, running, or biking: Giant Ledge, Kaaterskill Falls, and Overlook Mountain are all great outdoor spaces to explore

-How far is it: 2 hours and 15 minutes by car
+Distance: Two hours and 15 minutes by car

 Sign up here for our daily NYC email and be the first to get all the food/drink/fun New York has to offer.